 So in cis-but-2-ene, the two —CH3 groups are on one side and the two H atoms are on the other side.
 In trans-but-2-ene, each of these are on opposite sides.

-What happens if there are three or four different groups?
+What happens if there are more than different groups?

 In this case, you cannot use the cis–trans naming system.
 Instead, you must use the E–Z naming system.
 This is more complicated but much more flexible.